olejos777/todolist/README.md

         },
 ```

-styles_bundle_main.css - all styles of the application
+`styles_bundle_main.css` - all styles of the application
-dist/scripts_bundle.js - is a file that joints all JS code of our application which then is converted(translated) by Babel so that it's readable for web browser
+`dist/scripts_bundle.js` - is a file that joints all JS code of our application which then is converted(translated) by Babel so that it's readable for web browser

-<.bablerc> - is a configuration file
+`.bablerc` - is a configuration file

-settings.scss, - contains various or mixins (it musn't contain styles - it can only contain Sass syntax)
+`settings.scss`, - contains various or mixins (it musn't contain styles - it can only contain Sass syntax)
-normalize.css, - unifies styles for different web browsers
+`normalize.css`, - unifies styles for different web browsers
-global.scss, -contains global styles e.g for body or fonts
+`global.scss`, -contains global styles e.g for body or fonts

 **Props_** - properties of element e.g for hour_picker:
     $ startHour: 12:00;